• Skip to primary navigation

 Tequila is classified into several categories based on its aging process, including Blanco, Reposado, Añejo, and Extra Añejo.

-Each category offers a different flavor profile and color, making tequila a versatile liquor that can be enjoyed on its own or in a variety of cocktails.
+Each category offers a different flavor and color, making tequila a versatile liquor that can be enjoyed on its own or in a variety of cocktails.

 With its rich history and complex production process, tequila is a fascinating and beloved spirit that has captured the hearts and palates of people all over the world.